dassh-dev/documents/README.md

 ## Acknowledgements
 The authors would like to acknowledge Dr. Ling Zou (ANL), Dr. Nicolas Martin (INL), and Dr. Dillon Shaver (ANL) for their careful reviews and helpful feedback on DASSH documentation.

+These documents have been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (“Argonne”).
+Argonne National Laboratory’s work was supported by the U.S. Department of Energy, Office of Nuclear Energy under contract DE-AC02-06CH11357.
+The work reported in these documents is the result of ongoing efforts supporting the Versatile Test Reactor.